-10 VOLUMES To those who send the coupon promptly, we will give FREE a set of Edgar Allan Poe's works in 10 volumes.
-When the police of New York failed to solve one of the most fearful murder mysteries of the time, Edgar Allan Poe-far off in Paris-cound the solution.
+10 VOLUMES To those who send the coupon promptly, we will give FREE a set of Edgar Allan Poe's works in 10 volume.
+When the police of New York failed to solve one of the most fearful murder mysteries of the time, Edgar Allan Poe-far off in Paris-found the solution.
 The story is in these volumes.
 He was a detective by instinct-he was a story teller by divine inspiration.
 Before or since-no one has ever had his power to make your hair stand on end-to send chills up your back-to hold you in terror-horror!
-To read breathlessly-to try to guess the ending-to enjoy the perfect, flawless style-to feel the power of the master-that is all you can do in each and all of Poe's undying stories.
+To read breathlessly-to ity to guess the ending-to enjoy the perfect, flawless style-to feel the power of the master-that is all you can do in each and all of Poe's undying stories.
 In England and France, Edgar Allan Poe is held to be the greatest writer that America has produced.
+To them he is the great American cassie.
+The is a wonderful combination.
+Here are produced.
 To them he is the great American classic.

-classic.
 This is a wonderful combination.
 Here are two of the greatest writers of mystery and scientific detective stories.
 You can get the Reeve at a remarkably low price and the Poe FREE for a short time only.
 Sign and mail the coupon now.
 Send no money.